 Stern's M.B.A.
 Program provides depth as well as breadth.
 After completing the core curriculum, a student obtains in-depth knowledge in academic program areas by completing advanced level elective course work.
 Students choose from a wide array of elective courses offered at Stern and from approved courses offered by other NYU graduate programs.
-A list of Stern elective courses can be found in the course descriptions for each academic department.
-Students may choose to focus their electives in one or more of over 20 academic specializations.
+A list of page 5